-Or with other martech providers, oftentimes there is an initial onboarding fee, referred to as a set-up fee or integration charge, that can range from $2,000 - $10,000 and is usually structured as a time-bound project with tasks for both the purchaser and the SaaS provider.
+Or with other martech providers, oftentimes there is an initial onboarding fee SEO companies must pay.
+This is often referred to as a set-up fee or integration charge, that can range from $2,000 - $10,000 and is usually structured as a time-bound project with tasks for both the purchaser and the SaaS provider.

-The longer term agreements also give your SEO software provider the ability to invest in continued innovation and adding more features and functionality to the platform. seoClarity is especially proud of this, if two clients request it, we build it.
-This should be extremely important to you as an SEO team.
+The longer-term agreements also give your SEO software provider the ability to invest in continued innovation and add more features and functionality to the platform. seoClarity is especially proud of this, if two clients request it, we build it.
+Updates to the SEO software should be extremely important to you as an SEO team.
 If a platform isn’t consistently providing updates and introducing new features, there is an issue.

 Digital marketing, and search marketing in particular, moves quickly.
-User behavior, Google’s constant updates to algorithms, and the ever evolving SERP are constantly changing.
+User behavior, Google’s constant updates to algorithms, and the ever-evolving SERP with varying search results are constantly changing.
 In fact, in 2018, Google reported more than 3,000 updates alone in a single year.
 You really are investing in a technology that keeps up with that pace of change.

 Everything you see in a demo or read on the site may not be included in the proposal or the package that’s presented to you, so it’s really important to make sure you understand what’s NOT included so there are no surprises later.

 The other “catch”: make sure you understand how many keywords are included in your price during the proposal stage.
 There are a few different ways SEO technology providers charge for ranking data, and it can be confusing.

 You should be able to clearly see outlined in the proposal:

 - Number of tracked keywords